SquarerFive/PlanetSphericalProjection/README.md

 * Memory Usage

 Generating textures and cubemaps for every planet is not ideal as typically a cubemap would 1024x512 or higher and having multiple of them (including generated 2D maps) could consume more than 500MB.
-A way to mitigate this issue is to implement a pooling system so generated maps for distance planets are deallocated from the memory (maybe saved onto the hard disk?).
+I have several ideas on how to solve this problem and which the solutions will be added here.

 ## UE4 Plugin
 I have included plugins for the methods I will be researching into.
 The numbers correspond to the projection method which is being applied.

-## Method 1 - Spherical / Equirectangular Cubemap - Mercator Projection
+## Method 1 - Spherical Texture - Mercator Projection
 (example in the 2nd image on the heading)
-This is the method I am currently going with as UE4 stores it's cubemaps in this format.
+This is the method I am currently going with as UE4 stores cubemaps in this format.

-These following functions are available as material functions in UE4.
+These following functions are available as material functions in UE4 and can be repliacted in the Voxel Graph.

 ### Projecting from
 ```cpp